| Objections

 This excuse is really a lack of respect for the

 driver.
-It shows that you give the driver a very low priority.
+It shows that you give the driver very low priority.
 You were able to afford the hard part -- the bill -- but somehow unable to afford the little part -- the tip.
-It was strange that you could afford to blow $25 on an overpriced luxury item but claim you can't afford a measily $2 for the tip.
+It was strange that you could afford to blow $25 on an overpriced luxury item but claim you can't afford a measly $2 for the tip.
 Get real.
 The larger the order, the more ridiculous this excuse becomes.

 -